angela-do/angela-do-portfolio/README.md

 (2) I then created my project by running the following:
 	npx create-react-app {PROJECT_NAME}
-	In this case, the project name is 'angela-do-portfolio'
+	In this case, the project name is 'angela-do-portfolio' (3) To run, cd into angela-do-portfolio, and type the following: npm start

 # Navigating Through File Structure
 - In the 'public' folder, I linked a couple different stylesheets.